QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 infinite recursion of forming beliefs about the beliefs of other (e.g., :cite:`ams`).

-:cite:`lucas75` side stepped the problem of forecasting the forecasts of others by assuming that decision makers pool their information before forecasting.
-Because he didn’t assume such pooling, confronted the forecasting the forecasts of others problem.
-However, that led to what he thought was an intractable state space.
+:cite:`lucas75` side stepped having decision makers forecast the forecasts of other decision makers by assuming that they simply pool their information before forecasting.
+Because he didn’t assume such pooling, :cite:`townsend` confronted the forecasting the forecasts of others problem.
+However, that led to what he thought was an intractable, infinite dimensional  state space.
 That led him to proposed more manageable model that he argued could do a good job of approximating the intractable model.

-By applying technical machinery of :cite:`PCL`, :cite:`PS2005` showed that there is a recursive representation of the equilibrium of the perpetually and symmetrically uninformed model formulated but not completely solved in section 8 of :cite:`townsend`.
-Their computational method is recursive: it combines the Kalman filter with invariant subspace methods for solving systems of Euler equations [#footnote1]_ .
+By applying technical machinery of :cite:`PCL`, :cite:`Pearlman_Sargent2005` showed that there is a recursive representation of the equilibrium of the perpetually and symmetrically uninformed model formulated but not completely solved in section 8 of :cite:`townsend`.
+The computational method of :cite:`Pearlman_Sargent2005` is recursive: it enlists the Kalman filter and invariant subspace methods for solving systems of Euler equations [#footnote1]_ .
 As :cite:`singleton`, :cite:`kasa`, and :cite:`sargent91` also